anzusystems/common-admin/docs/editor/nodes/general/index.md

 # Nodes

-If you think of the document as a tree, then nodes are just a type of content in that tree.
+- if you think of the document as a tree, then nodes are just a type of content in that tree.
 Examples of nodes are paragraphs, headings, or code blocks.
 Nodes are mostly blocks, but nodes don’t have to be blocks.
 They can also be rendered inline with the text.

 ## Embeds
-- all nodes starting with `embed...` follow same pattern
+- all nodes starting with `embed` follow similar pattern (similar json structure in editor)
 - example for `embedPoll` schema:

 ```json